zadewg/tattletale/README.md

 &nbsp;

 A redacted mailbox JPEG image Fig.1. (a) is bruteforced with a dictionary made from photographs of similar number tags Fig.1. (b).
-This step is aided from other sources of intelligence (OSINT et al.), similar mailboxes images can be obtained from a simple ebay search, and it is trivial to generate dictionaries for text documents.
+This step is aided from other sources of intelligence (OSINT et al.), similar mailboxes appearances can be obtained from a simple ebay search, and it is trivial to generate dictionaries for text documents.